 |Employment status & Government work scheme

-- SHS sample has been designed by the Scottish Government
+The SHS sample has been designed to provide the following:

-- Nationally representative samples of private households and of the adult population in private households are produced
+- nationally representative sample of the adult population in private households

-The sample is drawn from the small user file of the Postcode Address File ( PAF).
+The SHS sample is drawn from the small user file of the Postcode Address File (PAF).
 The overall design is a random sample, stratified to target a minimum of 250 interviews per local authority.